mmitss/mmitss-az/src/mrp/traffic-controller-interface/README.md

     - `"forceoff"`: forceoff a vehicle phase
     - `"call_veh"`: call a vehicle phase
     - `"call_ped"`: call a pedestrian phase
+  2. Clearing a currently executing schedule:
+    - When the following message is received, TCI clears all scheduled jobs from the current phase control schedule:
+      ```
+      {
+        "MsgType": "Schedule",
+        "Schedule": "Clear"
+      }
+      ```
+    - When a currently

 2. Current and next phase status
 3. Timing plan request